zio/zio-prelude/docs/functional-data-types/validation.md

 There are variants of `validateWith` for combining up to twenty two different `Validation` values so even if you are working with large cases classes with many fields you can still use `validateWith` to combine them.

 There is also a `validate` variant that combines multiple `Validation` values but does not take a combining function.
-In this case the returned `Validation` just contains a tuple with all the original values and you can combine them yourself later using `map`.
+In this case the returned `Validation` just contains a tuple with all the original values, and you can combine them yourself later using `map`.

 If you have a whole collection of values you want to validate you can use the `validateAll` operator to validate them all at the same time.